 - Downplayed: Hiro is suffering from PTSD and their raft has some problems over rapids, but neither affect the outcome of the events too much.

 - Whatever the party is after, or needs to do, will prevent the world from being destroyed.

 - After being Chased by Angry Natives, Hiro and co. are forced into using a randomly picked raft and go upstream, where the natives won't dare to follow.
-Leaving few people behind had its toil on Hiro's mind.
+Leaving a few people behind had its toll on Hiro's mind.